 How to Replace a Slate Roof Tile the Easiest Way

 Natural slate roofs are not only gorgeous but they are quite long-lasting as well.
 However, despite the fact that slate roofs can truly withstand the test of time and stay almost intact for over a century, the ones that are poorly maintained have a way shorter service life.
-Even if it is just a broken tile, make sure to replace it as soon as you spot the crack and the leaky spot.
-And, if you don’t know how to replace a slate roof tile, today, we are here to teach you just that.

 Tools Needed for Replacing a Slate Roof Tile